patternfly/patternfly-elements-org/components/markdown/index.md

 ::: section
 ## Overview
-Markdown tasks markdown as input and displays it as HTML.
+Markdown takes markdown as input and displays it as HTML.
 This element uses the [marked.js library](https://marked.js.org/#/README.md#README.md) to convert the markdown to HTML.

 <pfe-markdown>
   <div pfe-markdown-container># Heading Level 1